plone/volto/docs/source/contributing/developing-core.md

 `@plone/volto-slate` is the glue package that provides support for the Slate library in Volto.

-## Supported frameworks
+## Supported frontends

+Plone 6 comes with two frontend {term}`reference implementation`s.
-Plone supports several frontend implementations, the main one being Volto as the default frontend and reference React-based implementation.
+Volto is the default frontend, and is React-based.
+Classic UI is the Python-based, server-side rendered frontend.

+In Volto's `apps` folder, you'll find a Volto project scaffolding that uses Volto as a library.
+This is the same as that which you'll have when you run the Volto generator or `cookiecutter-plone-starter`.

+## Experimental frontends

 Other frontends are currently under heavy development.
 They are marked as experimental and, for now, they are a proof of concept demonstrating that other frontends are possible.